haenelt/FmriTools/README.md

 % Root directory of the fmri_tools package path_fmri = <PATH-TO-PRFANALYSIS-FOLDER>;

-% Root directory to the SPM12 toolbox path_spm12 = <PATH-TO-SPM12-ROOT>;
+% Root directory of the SPM12 toolbox path_spm12 = <PATH-TO-SPM12-ROOT>;

 % Root directories of some toolboxes which are used